-KeyBank is a regional bank based in Cleveland, Ohio, ranking as the 27th largest in the U.S. It operates under the parent company KeyCorp and was established in 1994 through the merger of Society Corporation and the original KeyCorp.
-KeyBank has a substantial presence with over 1,000 branches and 40,000 ATMs, primarily located in the Midwest and Northeast, but also extending into the Pacific Northwest, Alaska, Colorado, Texas and Utah.
+KeyBank is a regional bank headquartered in Cleveland, Ohio, operating as a subsidiary of KeyCorp.
+Formed in 1994 through the merger of Society Corporation and KeyCorp, it ranks as the 27th largest bank in the U.S. With over 1,000 branches and 40,000 ATMs, KeyBank primarily serves the Midwest and Northeast, while also maintaining a presence in the Pacific Northwest, Alaska, Colorado, Texas and Utah.

-In 1949, Society for Savings celebrated its 100th anniversary with only one office but over $200 million in deposits.
+In 1949, Society for Savings celebrated its 100th anniversary with only one office, despite having over $200 million in deposits.

 In 1958, Society converted from a mutual to a public company, enabling rapid growth through acquisitions.

-Between 1958 and 1978, Society acquired 12 community banks under the Society National Bank banner.
+Between 1958 and 1978, Society acquired 12 community banks under the banner Society National Bank.

 From 1979 to 1989, Society went through another growth spurt, acquiring dozens of small banks and completing four mergers worth one billion dollars.